-The Company's current approach to director compensation was developed in consultation with external advisors in connection with the closing of the Arrangement and has been approved by the C&G Committee and the Board.
+The Company's current approach to director compensation was developed in consultation with external advisors and has been approved by the C&G Committee and the Board.
 Non-independent Board members are not entitled to compensation for services rendered to TSU as a director.

 Independent directors receive an annual cash retainer for serving on the Board and an additional amount for serving as chair of a committee.
 Independent directors do not participate in the Company's incentive plans.
-No meeting attendance fees or other fees were paid to directors in 2021 for serving on the Board.
+No meeting attendance fees or other fees were paid to directors in 2022 for serving on the Board.

-The annual retainers payable for each role for the year ended December 31, 2021 are set out below.
+The annual retainers payable for each role for the year ended December 31, 2022 are set out below.

 Role Annual Cash Retainer (\$)

-Chair 150,000
+Chair 160,000

 Senior Director 110,000

 Other Independent Directors (1) 90,000

 Audit Committee Chair 10,000

 C&G Committee Chair 5,000

 EHS Committee Chair 5,000